 Generally, the ideal time to make the change is at the start of a quarter (January, April, July, or October).
-While your payroll service can be changed at any time in the year, coinciding it with the first payroll in a new quarter creates a nice, clean cut-off point from the prior service company and keeps things simple.
+While your payroll service can be changed at any time in the year, switching at the new quarter creates a nice, clean cut-off point from the prior service company and keeps things simple.

 How much time does it take to change to a new payroll service?

-Is it going to be a pain to change my payroll service?
+Is it a pain to change payroll service providers?

 No!
 We do this all of the time, and it’s painless.
 We’ll provide a list of the information we need, and then put the pieces together behind the scenes.
 Most of the time, the information we’ll request can be found right on your current payroll company’s online platform.
 If you aren’t using an online system, we’ll stop by and make copies of your payroll reports.
 Our goal is to make the process simple and hassle-free for you!